 Staff Prep 15: The Python GIL Explained — What It Is, When It Hurts, What Changed

 Back to Part 14: Auth & Authorization.
-The GIL (Global Interpreter Lock) is one of the most misunderstood parts of Python.
-Developers blame it for all threading problems.
-In practice, it only matters for a specific class of workload.
-Most Python backend servers are I/O-bound and the GIL barely affects them.
+The GIL is the single most misunderstood thing about Python.
+Developers blame it for every threading problem they've ever had, most of which weren't actually about the GIL.
+In practice it only matters for one specific class of workload.
+Most Python backends are I/O-bound and barely notice it's there.
 But when it does matter, you need to know exactly what to do.

 What the GIL actually is

-The GIL is a mutex (mutual exclusion lock) inside the CPython interpreter.
-It ensures that only one Python thread executes Python bytecode at any given time, even on multi-core machines.
-It exists because CPython's memory management (reference counting) is not thread-safe without it.
+The GIL is a mutex inside the CPython interpreter.
+It ensures that only one Python thread executes Python bytecode at any given instant, even on a multi-core machine.
+It exists because CPython's reference-counted memory management isn't thread-safe without it.

-The GIL is not permanent.
-Extensions that release the GIL can run truly parallel.
-NumPy, many C extensions, and the standard library's I/O operations all release the GIL during their work.
+The important part people miss: the GIL is not always held.
+Extensions that release it can run truly in parallel.
+NumPy, most mature C extensions, and the standard library's I/O operations all release the GIL during their actual work, which is why your multi-threaded web scraper actually gets faster with more threads.

 import threading